BrennanPaciorek/kubernetes_setup/README.md

 # Prerequisites

-All currently useful prerequisites as well as intended future ones
+All currently useful prerequisites as well as intended future ones.

 ## Packages